 - Calvin and Hobbes:

 - Calvin pops a paper bag while his dad is reading a newspaper.
 Having startled his dad, Calvin says "Pay attention to me."
-This comic is also the current page image for Attention Whore.

 - One Sunday strip has Calvin ask Dad if people ever spontaneously combust.
 Dad says no. There's a Beat Panel, then Calvin pops a paper bag around the corner and scares the living daylights out of Dad.